-As discussed above in the section on General Compensation Philosophy and Objectives, the Committee believes it is important to have a portion of the executive's total annual cash compensation tied to the short-term (annual) performance of the Company and its executives.
-It is intended that this component of the total compensation of executives be competitive with the market, but also reward executives for good performance and reduce the targeted compensation opportunity for performance that fails to meet the objectives established by the Committee.
-The Committee believes this helps to align the compensation and objectives of the executives with the Company and its shareholders.
-Annual incentive awards are determined as a percentage of each executive's base salary.
-The Committee determines the general performance measures and other terms and conditions of awards for executives covered under the Company's annual incentive program, and the weight attributable to each performance goal for the Named Executive Officers.
-For executives below the level of the Named Executive Officers, the CEO and other executives establish the performance objectives and weighting based on direction provided in the Annual Incentive Plan.
+As discussed above in the section on General Compensation Philosophy and Objectives, the Committee believes it is important to have a portion of the executive officer's total annual cash compensation tied to the short-term (annual) performance of the Company and its executive officers.
+It is intended that this component of the total compensation of executive officers be competitive with the market, but also reward executive officers for good performance and reduce the targeted compensation opportunity for performance that fails to meet the objectives established by the Committee.
+The Committee believes this helps to align the compensation and objectives of the executive officers with the Company and its shareholders.
+Annual incentive awards are determined as a percentage of each executive officer's base salary.
+The Committee determines the general performance measures and other terms and conditions of awards for executive officers covered under the Annual Incentive Plan, and the weight attributable to each performance goal for the Named Executive Officers.
+For executive officers below the level of the Named Executive Officers, the CEO and other executive officers establish the performance objectives and weighting based on direction provided in the Annual Incentive Plan.

 The Committee annually reviews and establishes targets for annual bonus payouts to be applicable for the performance year.
 These targets are generally established in the fourth quarter of the year preceding or at the beginning of the performance year.
 In establishing the target payouts, the Committee evaluates the compensation levels in the Peer Group.
 The Committee establishes performance targets for the executive officers, which if achieved at the 100% level, would result in annual bonuses that, in combination with base salary, are competitive in the 50th percentile range with the total annual compensation of comparable positions in the Peer Group.
-If the Company exceeds the targets established by the Committee, the executives will be rewarded with higher annual bonuses and if the Company falls below the targets, the executive's bonuses will be reduced below the 100% target level.
+If the Company exceeds the targets established by the Committee, the executive officers will be rewarded with higher annual bonuses and if the Company falls below the targets, the executive officers' bonuses will be reduced below the 100% target level.
 The general principle in setting targets and measuring performance is that management is responsible and accountable for the financial results of the Company as measured based on United States ("U.S.") Generally Accepted Accounting Principles ("GAAP") consistently applied.
-The annual incentive plan provides that the Committee may adjust the GAAP results to address unique or significant events, such as the impact of merger and acquisition activity, charges related to settlement of litigation, unbudgeted restructuring expenses or gains, interest carrying costs related to unbudgeted share repurchases, and the impact of significant or non- recurring unbudgeted one-time gains or losses, that were not considered in the targets set for the year, are not reflective of current operations, or benefit future periods.
+The Annual Incentive Plan provides that the Committee may adjust the GAAP results to address unique or significant events, such as the impact of merger and acquisition activity, charges related to settlement of litigation, unbudgeted restructuring expenses or gains, interest carrying costs related to unbudgeted share repurchases, changes in accounting principles and the impact of significant or non-recurring unbudgeted one-time gains or losses, that were not considered in the targets set for the year, are not reflective of current operations, or benefit future periods.

 As noted earlier, the Committee believes that employees in higher ranks should have a higher proportion of their total compensation delivered through pay-for-performance cash incentives; as a result, their total annual compensation will be more significantly correlated, both upward and downward, to the Company's performance.
-The variability of the cash compensation of the Company's executives is closely linked to annual financial results of the Company, delivering lower-than-market total cash compensation in times of poor financial performance and higher total cash compensation when the Company performs well.
-Consistent with this principle, for 2007, the bonus targets for the named Executive Officers ranged from 50 to 100% of base salary depending on the executive's position, as set forth below.
+The variability of the cash compensation of the Company's executive officers is closely linked to annual financial results of the Company, delivering lower-than-market total cash compensation in times of poor financial